TatuPekkarinen/tt-shell-python/README.md

 This project is a small command-line shell written in Python.
 It supports a few basic builtin commands and can also run executable files from the current directory.
 The goal is to provide a lightweight example of how a shell parses input and decides what to do with it.

+This was a codecrafters challenge I did without AI and im planning to add my own functionalities to the shell.

 LIST OF USABLE COMMANDS

             Exit - exits the program